sebapersson/Project_BBT015/Data/README_data.md

 The first three samples (sample 1-3) act as control and have not been exposed to the broad spectra imipenem.
 The last three samples (sample 4-6) have been exposed to imipenem for 10 minutes before extraction of RNA.

 The sample data was taken from ArrayExpress, association number E-MTAB-7190, 2019-02-17.
-The downloads links used for downloading the data are:
+The links used for downloading the data are:

 * Sample 1: ftp://ftp.sra.ebi.ac.uk/vol1/fastq/ERR278/001/ERR2780171/ERR2780171.fastq.gz
 * Sample 2: ftp://ftp.sra.ebi.ac.uk/vol1/fastq/ERR278/002/ERR2780172/ERR2780172.fastq.gz